ECOLOGICALLY SUSTAINABLE, SMALL GROUP, LOW IMPACT TREKKING COMPANY IN INDIA

 near Alkapuri

-I was happy that I was making some good time and headed up.
+I was happy that I was making good time and headed up.
 Swirling through the boulder zone, following the cairns, I kept moving.
-I touched Pandu Dhara and crossed it, and went behind it to touch Sahastra Dhara.
-It would just take me a couple of hours from here to reach my decided campsite for the day.
-But, in some 2 minutes, it rained such heavy all of a sudden, that I could not move forward.
-The drops were hitting me trying to pierce my facial skin.
-My rucksack had covered, but slanting rains with enough force drenched it from side and top..
-I was terrified with that sudden change of weather.
+I touched Pandu Dhara, crossed it, and went behind it to reach Sahastra Dhara.
+It would have just taken me a couple of hours more to reach my planned campsite for the day.
+But in just 2 minutes, it suddenly rained so heavily that I couldn’t move forward.
+The drops were hitting me, trying to pierce my facial skin.
+My rucksack was covered, but slanting rain with force drenched it from the sides and top.
+I was terrified by that sudden change of weather.

 The Stone Cave

 I recalled seeing a cave behind and went back to it.
-Out of 4 stone caves, 1 was okay, rest were all filled with 'Sheep Shit'.
+Out of four stone caves, only one was okay; the rest were filled with sheep shit.

-The cave was quite spacious with a thin blanket of dry grasses.
-It was a Shepherd's cave and they usually put a blanket over it to insulate the cold from the ground.
-I had to crawl to enter the cave to take temporary shelter to see off the rain.
-It was around 1: 30 PM then.
-The inside of the cave was mostly dark, and a big opening on the right was faintly lighting it up.
-It didn't bother me as my plan was just to see of the rain, which I expected to clear in some time.
+The cave was quite spacious with a thin blanket of dry grass.
+It was a shepherd’s cave, and they usually put a blanket over it to insulate against the cold ground.
+I had to crawl to enter the cave to take temporary shelter and see off the rain.
+It was around 1:30 PM then.
+The inside of the cave was mostly dark, with a big opening on the right faintly lighting it up.
+It didn’t bother me as my plan was just to wait out the rain, which I expected to clear soon.

 I Was All Wet Within.
 So Was My Rucksack.

-Having decided to stay there for some time, I started to unpack and check my rucksack and also remove my raincoat.
-It was then to my shock, I realized that I had been wearing wet clothes for a long time and my clothes in the bag as well was all wet, including my sleeping bag...
-About 15/ 20 minutes in rain, and this was the result..
-Luckily I was carrying an emergency blanket.
+Having decided to stay there for some time, I started to unpack, check my rucksack, and remove my raincoat.
+It was then, to my shock, that I realized I had been wearing wet clothes for a long time, and all the clothes in my bag were wet too—including my sleeping bag.
+About 15-20 minutes in that rain had caused all this.
+Luckily, I was carrying an emergency blanket.

 the cave door